September 8 - 9, 2021 | The American Institute of Architects | Washington D.C.

 The highly curated agenda offers two days of over 18 plenary sessions (no tracks!), 5 hours of dedicated networking and live technology and solution demonstrations onsite.

 Over 25 Speakers.
-April Scheduled Speakers Include:
+Originally Scheduled Speakers Include (updates coming soon):

 Why Should you Attend the Summit: